minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 ## Creatively Commandeer

 There is no need to start from scratch when creating your first MiniDapp, since plenty of public domain minidapps have already been written; we'll commandeer one of those - [cowsay](https://github.com/glowkeeper/cowsayMinima).
-Clone that repository into a directory called _cowsayMinima_ (you have just cloned the very first publicly written MiniDaapp (its creator went on to work for Minima), so take a moment to savour the importance of that act  )
+Clone that repository into a directory called _cowsayMinima_ (you have just cloned the very first publicly written MiniDapp (its creator went on to work for Minima), so take a moment to savour the importance of that act &#128521;)

 Let's imagine you cloned the cowsay repo' into _/home/alice/gitRrepos/cowsayMinima_.
 Then: